syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 * [Customize the data labels using its callback event](https://www.syncfusion.com/kb/11679/how-to-customize-data-labels-using-callback-events-sfcartesianchart).
 * [Disabling trackball tooltip for particular series using its callback event](https://www.syncfusion.com/kb/11638/how-to-disable-trackball-tooltip-for-particular-series-in-cartesian-charts-sfcartesianchart).
 * [To Synchronize panning in multiple charts](https://www.syncfusion.com/kb/11533/how-to-synchronize-panning-in-multiple-charts-sfcartesianchart).

+N> `chartData` in the above code snippets is a class type list and holds the data for binding to the chart series.
+Refer [Bind data source](https://help.syncfusion.com/flutter/cartesian-charts/getting-started#bind-data-source) topic for more details.